Close Menu

 Celebrating Christmas As Culture and Not As Religion

-We all heard what the Christian leader said Pastor Kumuyi about Christmas, then what concerns you as a Muslim to participate in Christmas celebrations?
+We all heard what the Christian leader said to Pastor Kumuyi about Christmas.
+What concerns you as a Muslim to participate in Christmas celebrations?
 Allah warns us:

 “And do not follow what you have no knowledge of.
 Indeed, the hearing, the sight, and the heart—about all those [one] will be questioned.”